Plastikit/plastik-lazy-route-selector/README.md

 ## Integrating into an application

-The following is a simple example of how `plastik-lazy-loader` can be used in an application.
+The following is a simple example of how `plastik-lazy-route-selector` can be used in an application.

 ### Example